thedynamiclinker/ld/Mission.md

 Let's consider the possible answers.

-Picture any business park or plaza.
-The places that look like this:
+Picture any of the business parks or plazas you visit regularly.

+The places closest to your home that look something like this:

 ![[commercial-real-estate-1.jpg]]

-Now mentally delete the places that aren't social to begin with.
+Mentally walk around that plaza, and start by deleting the places that aren't social to begin with.

 Cross out the grocery stores, convenience stores, pharmacies, chiropractors, massage parlors, salons, barbers, pet stores, and dentists.